SinemKalay/RestaurantTimeTable/README.md

 * TimeValueNotFoundException
 * RespBodyNotFoundException

-As well as the custome exceptions above has been handled, some of well-known exceptions' handlers have been overridden to give more precise messages;
+As well as the custom exceptions above has been handled, some of well-known exceptions' handlers have been overridden to give more precise messages;
+* JsonSyntaxException
+* JsonParseException
 * NoHandlerFoundException
 * HttpMessageNotReadableException
 * HttpMediaTypeNotSupportedException